Table-Driven Development

 and Set

-are really under-used types in modern
+are really under-used types in modern Javascript.
+They have tons

-Javascript.
-They have tons of useful methods on them, and come with performance
+of useful methods on them, and come with performance benefits, that plain Objects

-don't have.
-But more on that later.)
+more on that later.)

 Wrapping Up

 Naturally, the example above was fairly trivial.
-In the real world you probably
+In the real world you probably wouldn’t even be

-using an ORM or a library like zod
+writing manual serialization/deserialization code — you’d be using an ORM or a library like zod

-to model the relationship between strings
+to model the relationship between strings and an enum.

 Once you start thinking of your programs as functional mappings, I think you'll start seeing this pattern everywhere.
 Many, many switch statements or if-statments could be better modeled as declarative maps, along with logic that operates on those maps.